joinpursuit/ios-structs-classes-lab/README.md

 ```

 What will the value of `charles.homePlanet` be after the above code run?
 What about the value of `charlesFromJupiter.homePlanet`?
 Why?

+Answer: Because it is a value type, charles.homePlanet will remain at the same value of "Pluto", while charlesFromJupiter.homePlanet is produced as a copy, and it's value can and will be changed to "Jupiter".

 ## Question 5